La-sie/Admin-Dashboard/README.md

 <p> This is asimple dashboard imade using <b>html</b>, <b>css</b>, and <b> javacript</b>.<br>
    It is responsive for all screen sizes.
   This is included in my practice of javascript.
-The purpose of this dashboard is to solidify my knowledge in css and javascript.
+I did this with Youtube.
 </p>

 <h3> Displays</h3>